 - Payment providers

-Further details regarding specific third-party processors can be supplied on request to Psychiatry-UK/HLP Group.
+Further details regarding specific third-party processors can be supplied on request to Psychiatry UK.

 - Data Protection Act 2018